Legally Import Birds – Cooperative Breeding Programs

 USFWS requires that imported birds be domestically raised in a country not their origin.
 Importation of CITES I species are only rarely allowed and require a special breeding facility.
 So that birds may not be imported just for sale, USFWS requires that the birds be imported only by breeders, for breeding purposes, and that they may only be moved to other members of the program.
 When imported birds are to be transferred to a new owner for any reason, that owner should become a member of the CBP.
 USFWS also requires biannual updates of the program.

 The benefit of these CBP is that we are allowed to import species of birds that are underrepresented in US aviculture, and thus increase our genetic pool of these species.

 The problems have been the difficulty in identifying birds to be imported, and the possibility of being scammed.

-Current Ophthalmica (Blue-eyed) Cockatoo CBP
+Now Closed: Ophthalmica (Blue-eyed) Cockatoo CBP

 The Blue-eyed Cockatoo CBP, submitted by Susan Clubb DVM, was approved in 2005 and 9 pairs of Blue-eyed cockatoos have been imported since that time.
 Imports were young and are currently just reaching breeding age.
 A few pairs have produced young.